wpivis/view-board/README.md

 ## Architecture

-Project uses a Teensy 2.0 board to control the WS2812 LED strip and buttons, using serial data to communicate.
+Project uses a Teensy 3.2 board to control the WS2812 LED strip and buttons, using serial data to communicate.

+## Install

+To install the library, simply type this into your nearest console: `npm install nopixel`.

+At this point you may note that your computer is slightly unhappy.
+This is due to the fact that `nopixel` relies on `serialport` to get access to, well, the serial port. `serialport` however, relies on `node-gyp` which is notoriously hard to build.
+Therefore I recommend you go to https://github.com/nodejs/node-gyp#installation for your troubleshooting needs.

+If installation of `nopixel` still fails, please run `npm install serialport` first.

 ## Usage